DPBandA/job-management-tracking-system/doc/Development/JMTS Core.md

 - Remember to  create labs and units within departments.

 ## General
+- Create Module entity class for storing and tracking module information such as name and activation status
 - Set all search results list in all managers to null when logout to prevent the next logged user from accessing that list.
 - Misc config search results not sorted.
 Fix!